ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 http://data.torontopolice.on.ca/datasets/red-light/data

-Other datasets that may be considered for the EDA after the initial EDA of the above 2 datsets include the following subsets of the KSI (Killed and Seriously Injured) dataset:

-Automobile

-Speeding

-Pedestrians

-Cyclist

-Aggressive Driving

-Passenger

-Fatal Collisions

 In addition, a shape file along with its associated files are being used in order to plot the camera and accident geopoints on a street map of Toronto.
+This is the centerline map of Toronto.

 All data files can be found in the data folder of this project.